whiteVHS/whiteVHS.github.io/_posts/2022-11-23-simple-mpd-ncmpcpp-tutorial.md

 If you'd like to stop mpd:
 `systemctl --user stop mpd`

-Now that mpd is started up, open a terminal and run:
+Once mpd is started, open a terminal and run:
 `ncmpcpp`

 Voila!
 You now have mpd running with ncmpcpp as a front-end for it.